 The county's Division of Emergency Management will use existing information in accordance with established procedures to evaluate the potential for offsite exposure and to determine the adequacy of any protective actions.
 Based upon the results of the above, the director of the county's EOC will recommend whether to activate assessment and monitoring personnel.
-The decision to deploy assessment and monitoring personnel will be made by the BCC Chair, after consultation with the directors of the county's Health Department or Medical Director and the county's Division of Emergency Management.
+The decision to deploy assessment and monitoring personnel will be made by the BCC Chair, after consultation with the Health Officer in the jurisdictional county from the Florida Department of Health and the county's Division of Emergency Management.
 The facility from which hazardous materials are released is responsible for providing technical support to local, state and federal monitoring teams.